-Propagation from seed is the easiest and most commonly used method of propagating native plants.
+Propagation from seed is the best method for propagating native plants since it preserves genetic variations within the species.
 The following overview will tell you how to go about growing your own seeds and the table outlines the different techniques to use for different species.
-Remember, if in doubt sowing "fresh is best".